gabrielle95/DeadMansDrawClient/README.md

 ============

 # Competition objective
-Goal of each team is implement a client to ace the [Dead-Man's-Draw](https://boardgamegeek.com/boardgame/149155/dead-mans-draw) card game using their language and tools of choice.
+The goal of each team is to implement a client to ace the [Dead-Man's-Draw](https://boardgamegeek.com/boardgame/149155/dead-mans-draw) card game using their language and tools of choice.

-During the competition period there will be several practice tournaments, while the competition will close with a grand tournament where teams' solutions will compete and the most victorious teams will ace the SLCEE-PC-2023.
+During the competition period there will be several practice tournaments, while the competition will close with a grand tournament where teams' solutions will compete against each other and the most victorious teams will ace the SLCEE-PC-2023.

 # Competition flow
 1. Teams register themselves to the organizers
-2. Organizers enter team with a generated passwordhash
+2. Organizers enter the team with a generated passwordhash
-   1. Organizers send Player id and passwordhash to the Team
+   1. Organizers send the Player id and the passwordhash to the Team
       e.g `{id: '636438380ee778617e6e5be8', password: 'playerpass'}`
-3. Players implement test client using the specification and the example clients
+3. Players implement a test client using the specification and the example clients
    1. Organizers publish example clients to a public repo beforehands
    2. Players test themselves on practice Matches and develop a good strategy
 4. Organizers announce Practice Tournaments, where Players are challenged to compete.
 Organizers create appropriate Matches between the Players - e.g. around at the end of each day 3pm-4pm